-A minimum of two references will be taken up and at least one of the references will be obtained from the candidate's current or most recent employer and will be sought directly from the referee.
+A minimum of two references (to be sought directly from the referee) will be taken up, at least one of which will be obtained from the candidate's current or most recent employer.

-We will explore any discrepancy or gaps in employment identified through references during the interview where possible or, at least, before any offer of employment.
-This includes references for internal candidates.
+Any discrepancies or gaps in employment identified through references will be explored during the interview where possible or, at least, before an offer of employment is made.
+This also applies to references for internal candidates.